The Tale of Genji: Japanese

 The Tale of Genji was written in an archaic court language, and a century after its completion it was difficult to read without specialized study.
 Annotated and illustrated versions existed as early as the 12th century.
 It was not until the early 20th century that Genji was translated into modern Japanese by the poet Akiko Yosano.
 Translations into modern Japanese have made it easier to read though changed some meaning, and has given names to the characters, usually the traditional names used by academics.
 This gives rise to anachronisms; for instance, Genji's first wife is named Aoi because she is known as the lady of the Aoi chapter, in which she dies.

 Other known translations were done by the novelists Jun'ichirō Tanizaki and Fumiko Enchi.

 Because of the cultural differences, reading an annotated version of the Genji is quite common, even among Japanese readers.
 There are several annotated versions by novelists, including Seiko Tanabe, Jakucho Setouchi and Osamu Hashimoto.
-Many works, including a manga series and different television dramas, are derived from The Tale of Genji.
-There have been at least five manga adaptations of Genji.
-A manga version was created by Waki Yamato, Asakiyumemishi (The Tale of Genji in English), and a current version by Sugimura Yoshimitsu is in progress.
-Another manga, Genji Monogatari, by Miyako Maki, won the Shogakukan Manga Award in 1989.